GServlet/gservlet-api/README.md

     > ./target/generated-docs

-In the other hand, the javadocs can be found in the folder:
+On the other hand, the javadocs can be found in the folder:

     > ./target/site/apidocs